ismailmustafa/ismailmustafa.github.io/posts/2016-01-24-hakyllSetup.markdown

 commit message as an argument to the script.
 It then checks if your project builds, in lines 17 - 19.
 Those changes are then commited and pushed to your hakyll branch.
-After switching back to the master branch, we delete the old website but ensure that the CNAME file isn't deleted as we need that for custom domains.
+After switching back to the master branch, we delete the old website but ensure that the CNAME file (for a custom domain name) and README.md aren't deleted.
 We then commit this with a generic message and switch back to the hakyll branch.
-We then invoke the hakyll rebuild command to build your website which creates the \_site folder.
+Then we invoke the hakyll rebuild command to build your website which creates the \_site folder.
 Switching back to master brings this folder along.
 We then extract the contents of this folder, commit the changes, and push the new site up to origin.